 First of all, congratulations on your son’s engagement!
 This is such an exciting time and your sensitivity to the bride’s opinion on the color of your dress is commending.

+Really, the idea of “no black” at a wedding is just old-fashioned.
 Black is very much accepted these days and has actually become popular in the past few years.
 But the biggest point you brought up is that you asked the bride her opinion in the matter.
 Since she has “totally approved” as you mention, then you should put your mind at ease.
 If she is supportive of the idea and this is the dress you feel comfortable in, then you should not worry about other opinions.

-However, that being said, we want to remind you that you are going to want to look your prettiest that day as well.
-We are curious what colors look best on you?
+However, that being said, I want to remind you that you are going to want to look your prettiest that day as well.
+I am curious what colors look best on you?

 To help you make a good decision, next time you are getting ready to go out and you have your make up and hair done, put on the gown and take a photo of yourself in it.
 If you like the way you look in it, it is a keeper.

 Are going to be a Mother of the Bride or Groom?
 Get help and a solid plan for getting ready for the big day!
-Check out our popular e-book, Tweak Your Chic~ Secrets to Looking Fab When Your are the Mother of the Bride or Groom.
+Check out my popular e-book, Tweak Your Chic~ Secrets to Looking Fab When Your are the Mother of the Bride or Groom.